 If you are a marketing professional so it becomes very crucial for you to know about what does Cleaned Mean in Mailchimp.
 With the monitoring of your cleaned contacts, bounce pattern analysis, and adherence to proper list hygiene procedures, you can have good email campaigns with improved deliverability rates.

-In this blog we will explore everything you need to know about cleaned emails in Mailchimp, why is it important and how it can impact your email marketing strategy.
+In this blog, we will explore everything you need to know about cleaned emails in Mailchimp, why it is important and how it can impact your email marketing strategy.

 Remember, quality prevails over quantity when it comes to email marketing- a smaller list of active subscribers will always perform better than a large list full of invalid or unresponsive addresses.